Domain Adaptation-Enhanced Searchlight: Enabling classification of brain states from visual perception to mental imagery: Discussion

-In contrast, even when averaged across the subjects, DA-enhanced models attain above chance decoding in mostly the same areas as perception prediction does, although, expectedly, the acuraccy drops considerably.
-Once again, this is explained by the subject variability depicted in Figure \ref{fig:subj_var}.
+In contrast, even when averaged across the subjects, DA-enhanced models attain above chance decoding in mostly the same areas as perception prediction does, although, expectedly, the accuracy drops considerably.
+Once again, this is explained by the subject variability depicted in Figure \ref{fig:subj_var} and Supplementary Figure \ref{fig:subj_var_BW}.
 Some subjects benefit from DA more than others do.
-Participants such as Subject 8 remain a challenge, whereas for others like Subject 5 the adapted models are well tailored to the imagery scenario highlighting imagery-specific brain regions.
-In cases such as Subject 5, Subject 13 and Subject 10 the parietal lobe appears to play no role on encoding visual information that distinguishes between the living and non-living classes (see Figure \ref{fig:subj_var_perc}), but it contains relevant imagery information which is discriminative of those classes.\\
+Participants such as Subject 17 remain a challenge, whereas for others like Subject 5 the adapted models are well tailored to the imagery scenario, highlighting imagery-specific brain regions.
+In cases such as Subject 5, Subject 13 and Subject 15 the parietal lobe appears to play no role on encoding visual information that distinguishes between the living and non-living classes (see Figure \ref{fig:subj_var_perc}), but it contains relevant imagery information which is discriminative of those classes.\\

-Regarding why RTLC outperforms other DA methods in the ROI-based comparison, the simplicity of the technique might make it adequate to deal with high-dimensional data.
-In our comparison of DA techniques, the amount of examples is low compared to the amount of voxels (see Table \ref{tab:appdescriptive} for the exact numbers).
-This may be detrimental to more sophisticated DA techniques, but still feasible for RTLC.
-In addition, RTLC is tailored to the specific estimator $h$ used for the source domain.
-Thus, if $h$ has good performance, it will be easier to obtain a good $h_{RTLC}$.
-This is evidenced in Supplementary Figure \ref{fig:subj_var_perc} and in Figure \ref{fig:subj_var}, which respectively indicate the performance of the searchlight $h$ and $h_{RTLC}$.\\
+Regarding why RTLC and PRED outperform other DA methods in the binary and multiclass datasets respectively in the ROI-based comparison, the simplicity of these techniques might make them adequate to deal with high-dimensional data.
+In both datasets, our comparison of DA techniques suffers from the curse of dimensionality.
+The amount of examples is low compared to the amount of voxels (see Table \ref{tab:appdescriptive} for the exact numbers in our dataset).
+This may be detrimental to more sophisticated DA techniques, but still feasible for RTLC and PRED.
+In addition, both RTLC and PRED are tailored to the specific estimator $h$ used for the source domain.
+Explicitly, RTLC works as a regularized maximum likelihood estimator in the target domain penalized by the distance of the parameters to the optimal source domain parameters, and PRED works by augmenting the features of the source estimator $h$ with its own target domain predictions and then fitting the augmented estimator to the target domain.
+Thus, if $h$ has good performance, it will be easier to obtain a good $h_{RTLC}$ or $h_{PRED}$.
+For our dataset, this is evidenced in Supplementary Figure \ref{fig:subj_var_perc} and in Figure \ref{fig:subj_var}, which respectively indicate the performance of the searchlight $h$ and $h_{RTLC}$.\\

+The BW technique also performed remarkably in the DA-enhanced searchlight, despite not attaining a statistically significant improvement over NAIVE at the ROI level.
+Once again, there are some similarities between the methodology of RTLC and BW.
+BW works by fitting $h_DA$ directly on source and target labelled data according to the modified loss $(1-\gamma)\mathcal{L}(h(X_s),y_s)+\gamma \mathcal{L}(h(X_t),y_t)$, where the parameter $\gamma$ controls the trade-off between fitting the source or the target data.
+In a way, this is related to RTLC because it minimizes a combined source-target loss where the target component can also be considered a penalty term, although RTLC does it in two consecutive steps.\\